-Receivables in governmental activities that are not available are not current financial resources, and therefore are not reported in the governmental funds.
+Receivables in governmental activities that are not available are not current financial resources and, therefore, are not reported in the governmental funds.

-Long term liabilities in governmental activities were not due and payable in the current period and therefore are not reported in the governmental funds.
+Long term debt was not due and payable in the current period and therefore are not reported in the governmental funds.